hbctraining/Training-modules/Intermediate_R/Intermediate_R_B.md

 Above I chose to nest my `if` statements but it was not necessary.
 Can you rewrite this without nesting (HINT: you need 3 conditional statements)
 ****

+## For loops

+One of the best uses of conditional statements is in a `for loop`.
+A `for loop` is used to apply the same set of operations on each item in a collection of objects, such as a vector, a list, a matrix, or a dataframe.